Kecubunk/h4/readme.md

 		- Consume jobs in queue.
 		- Must be called as frequently as possible and not be "starved".
-		- Any calls to delay() from within any of your callback will interfere with the timing of all H4 functions.
+		- Any calls to delay() from within your callback will interfere with the timing of all H4 functions.
 		- In short, there is no longer any reason for you to call delay - use a timer/callback!

 **never** 		`void never(H4_TIMER uid)`